ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `ready`

 Fires when the editor is ready.
-It corresponds with the `editor#instanceReady` https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-instanceReady event.
+It corresponds with the {@linkapi CKEDITOR.editor#instanceReady `editor#instanceReady`} event.

 ### `change`

 Fires when the content of the editor has changed.

-Corresponds with the `editor#change` https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-change event.
+It corresponds with the {@linkapi CKEDITOR.editor#change `editor#change`} event.
 For performance reasons this event may be called even when data didn't really changed.

 ```html
 <ckeditor (change)="onChange($event)"></ckeditor>